Order of Chemists of Quebec | Health Canada refuses to allow its employees to be inspected by their order

 In January, Health Canada prosecutors reiterated that they would not allow access to their premises.
 The Order of Chemists therefore turned to the courts.
 In its request for an injunction, the Order considers that Health Canada’s position “constitutes a clear and unjustifiable violation [des] provisions of the Professional Code” and said he was “concerned” by the situation.

-Asked about the subject, Health Canada did not want to comment “since the dispute is before the courts”.
+Asked regarding the subject, Health Canada did not want to comment “since the dispute is before the courts”.
 However, the organization specifies that the employee in question does not work in the Drug Analysis Service.
 That “the analyzes carried out at Health Canada are subject to rigorous quality controls”, that its facilities “meet the requirements of the International Organization for Standardization for testing and calibration laboratories” and that “the laboratories of the health products hold an attestation from the European Directorate for the Quality of Medicines and Healthcare”.

 Is Health Canada the only federal body to reject the jurisdiction of provincial orders?
 President of the Quebec Interprofessional Council, which brings together the professional orders of the province, Danielle Boué says she is currently preparing a status report on the issue in order to determine what to do next.
 Other professionals working in federal agencies belong to professional orders in Quebec, such as lawyers and engineers.